Minimizing the Signaling Overhead and Latency based on Users' Mobility Patterns: Handover Region Optimization

-An important fact, from the implementation point of view, is that all the information needed to run the algorithm is available through already existing signaling messages, removing the need for additional signaling and at the same time simplifying the integration with the existing architecture.
-The information of interest are the type of handover, the number of handovers and the source \ac{MME} from which the handover originated from.
-To explain this let's have a look at the procedures used to perform the two different types of handover (inter and intra-region).
-As shown in Figure \ref{fig:x2_handover_sequence_diagram}, the intra-region handover procedure assumes direct communication between the involved nodes.
-The \textit{HandoverRequest} message, among other information, contains a field that is reserved for the \textit{UE History Information}, which contains information about the last visited cells by the \ac{UE} \cite{3gpp_2008_36_423}.
-This information is used to figure out where the handover is coming from.
-Considering that the request is sent through the X2 link between two nodes, the handover type is obviously intra-region and therefore the source \ac{MME} is equal to the destination \ac{MME}.
-This means that all counters can be updated appropriately (the total number of handovers is increased by 1, the number of intra-region handovers is increased by 1 as well).
+It is important to highlight that the approaches described in Section \ref{sec:centralized_optimization_algorithm} and \ref{sec:distributed_self_organization_algorithm} have been designed to rely solely on information that is available through already existing signaling messages, removing the need for additional signaling and at the same time simplifying the integration with the existing architecture.
+The information of interest to the \ac{CGP} and \ac{DSO} is the type of handover, the number of handovers and the source \ac{MME} from which the handover originated.
+To explain this let us consider the procedures used to perform the two different types of handover (inter and intra-region).
+In 4G, the intra-region handovers are X2 and S1 without \ac{MME} reallocation.
+On the other hand, the inter-region handover procedure is the S1 with \ac{MME} reallocation.
+Similarly, in 5G, the equivalent of the intra-region handover procedures are Xn and N2 without \ac{AMF} reallocation; and the equivalent of the inter-region handover procedure is N2 with \ac{AMF} reallocation.

+As shown in Fig. \ref{fig:x2_handover_sequence_diagram}, the X2 handover procedure assumes direct communication between the involved nodes.
+The \textit{HandoverRequest} message contains a field reserved for the \textit{\ac{UE} History Information}, which contains information about the last visited cells by the \ac{UE} \cite{3gpp_2008_36_423}.
+This information is used to determine where the handover is coming from.
+Since the request is sent through the X2 link between two nodes, the handover type is obviously intra-region, i.e. the source \ac{MME} is equal to the destination \ac{MME}.
+This means that all counters can be updated appropriately (both the total number of handovers and the number of intra-region handovers are increased by $1$).